- Oggetto:

 Non attending students

-The final exam consists of a written essay (3500 words) on one of the topics of the course.
-The report must be sent at least 10 days before the exam.
+The final exam consists of two short written reports.
+The reports must be submitted at least 10 days before the exam.

 The assessment criteria are the following:

-b) the ability to engage with the course contents and learning material in a thoughtful and critical way;
+- the ability to engage with the course contents in a thoughtful and critical way;

-c) the ability to understand and summarise in a clear and effective way the main arguments of relevant books and academic articles.
+- the ability to understand and summarise in a clear and effective way the main arguments of an academic paper.

 For AGIC's students: The final grade will be integrated with the grade of Development Economics and International Cooperation (arithmetic mean of the two grades).